Project introduction

 Cambridge to Piarere engagement summary report [PDF, 12 MB]

-We are still working through design of the expressway.
-Until the design is finalised, no walking and cycling elements can be confirmed.
+We are still working through the design of the expressway and any walking and cycling elements will be confirmed once it's finalised.

 Safety improvements on the existing SH1